hmisonne/UdacityWebDev/05-GoalTracker/README.md

-# Full Stack API Final Project
+# GoalTracker API

-## Full Stack GoalTracker

-This project is the final project of the Udacity Full Stack Developer Nano Degree.
-The goal of this project is to deploy a Flask application with Heroku/PostgreSQL and enable Role Based Authentication and roles-based access control git (RBAC) with Auth0 (third-party authentication systems).
+This is the final project of the Udacity Full Stack Developer Nano Degree.
+The goal of this project is to deploy a Flask application with Heroku/PostgreSQL and enable Role Based Authentication and roles-based access control (RBAC) with Auth0 (third-party authentication systems).

-I decided to implement a RESTful for a GoalTracker app where coaches can assign objectives to athlete and athlete can monitor their progress.
+I decided to implement a RESTful for a GoalTracker app where coaches can assign objectives to athletes and athletes can monitor their progress.

 ## Getting started